Constructing Medtech's Coming AgeConstructing Medtech's Coming Age

 On the Abbott side, Joe Nemmers, executive vice president of Abbott's diagnostic and animal health divisions, is a terrific leader who will be helping out during the transition.
 So right now, we're putting teams in place that will enable a smooth transition from a number of standpoints.

-As far as branding, the healthcare market seems to identify with product brands, not necessarily corporate brands or institutional brands.
-I'm sure the market identifies as much with Prism, Abbott's immunoassay blood system brand, as much as it does with Abbott itself.
+As far as branding, we won't be able to call it the Abbott business, but Abbott has a good brand name.
+So GE Healthcare will be working with Abbott to determine how to make that adjustment and in what time frame.
+Based on my experiences in past acquisitions, the healthcare market seems to identify with product brands, not necessarily corporate brands or institutional brands.
+I'm sure the market identifies as much with Prism, Abbott's amino acid blood system brand, as much as it does with Abbott itself.
 So we'll certainly keep product brands in place.
 We just have to figure out how to deal with the institutional brand over time.

 Abbott's molecular diagnostics and diabetes care businesses were not included in the acquisition.
 Did GE Healthcare initially hope to acquire these businesses?
 If not, why not?

 Obviously Abbott has a strong molecular diagnostics business.
+Miles D. White, Abbott's chairman and CEO, and the rest of his team, including Joe Nemmers, feel strongly that the company's molecular diagnostics business aligns well with the future path of the company's therapeutic business.
 Going into the deal, GE Healthcare knew that unit wasn't going to be for sale.
 However, I did have a casual interest in the unit because GE Healthcare's existing life sciences business includes a molecular diagnostics segment.

 We entered the molecular diagnostics marketplace through the existing platform that we acquired through our 2004 purchase of Amersham's life sciences business, and we think we can further build on this in the future.